 - In Interesting Times, Terry Pratchett tells us that in various places around the Discworld, the word "Aargh!" can mean anything from "Your wife is a big hippo!" to "Quick, extra boiling oil!"
 This ends in a Running Gag throughout the book where people misinterpret other people's screams to various effects. ("I'm not even married!")
 This likely parodies tonal languages such as Chinese, where what would sound like one word in English could be translated in up to four completely different ways in Mandarin, depending on tone.
 Cantonese would have nine possible translations.
 (Even more, considering the abundance of homophones.)

 - In the same book, Rincewind is often shown cycling through different meanings of what is presumably the same phrase.
 It's all represented as English, but it's an accurate, and hilarious, reflection of problems non-native speakers of Chinese can have pronouncing the words/phrases they really want.
+For example:

 - In the Ever After High book The Storybook of Legends, Maddie translates one of Giles' riddles thus: